 The obelisk is also significant in the history of the Mahar Regiment.
 The Mahar Regiment was disbanded in 1892.
 It was done on the basis of the new martial race theory adopted by the British after the struggle of 1857.
 The battle of Koregaon and the obelisk standing as its testimony, were used by the early Mahar leaders Gopal Baba Walangkar, Shivram Janba Kamble and even Ramji Ambedkar (father of B.R.
 Ambedkar), to demand the restoration of Mahar recruitment in the British army.
 Later, in 1930 Round Table Conference, Ambedkar also reminded the British of these very soldiers who were integral to their victory of Indian subcontinent.

-The Historical Debate
+The Historical Debate around the Battle of Bhima Koregaon

 This piece of Indian history is an appropriate example of multilayered, multidimensional and subjective history.
 It also clearly shows how the past responds to the present…how, there comes a point when history blurs lines with myth and becomes a collective memory, as if a lived reality.
 The battle of Bhima Koregaon is no more a past now, it is the collective memory of Mahars, the Dalit community and is breathing and growing in the present.